+The investment focus means that a substantial portion of the fund's assets are invested in units of other funds, whereby the fund is a so-called fund of funds.
+Refer also to the Prospectus's second section under "Specific information on actively-managed fund of funds".

-30-70% of the fund's value shall be invested in equity funds or other equity-related financial instruments or 20-60% in fixed income funds or other fixed income related financial instruments and 0-20% in funds and other financial instruments with alternative exposure.
+30-70% of the fund's value shall be invested in equity funds or other equity-related financial instruments, 20-60% in fixed income funds or other fixed income related financial instruments and 0-20% in funds and other financial instruments with alternative exposure.
 Alternative exposure refers to exposure through funds or other permitted asset classes that directly or indirectly permit commodities, real estate and exposures other than equities or interest rates for the permitted exposure of a securities fund, with the intent of having diversified characteristics in the fund.
 Fund management is adjusted within each interval based on the prevailing market conditions.

 This fund is managed based on the Management Company's Policy for Shareholder Engagement and Responsible Investment and the sustainability strategies applicable thereunder.
 For a more detailed description of the strategy, refer to the below section "Responsible investment, sustainability and governance".

 The fund is a securities fund (UCITS) that may invest in the following types of assets:

-- · in transferable securities,
+- in transferable securities,

 - in money market instruments,

-- in derivative instruments,
+- · in derivative instruments,

-- · in fund units and
+- in fund units and

-- · in an account at a credit institution.
+- in an account at a credit institution.

 The fund may use derivative instruments, including OTC derivatives, as part of the fund's investment focus.
-The underlying assets to derivative instruments permitted constitute or are related to
+Underlying assets to derivative instruments may constitute or be related to

-- such assets as stated in Chapter 5, § 1, Paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),
+- such assets as referred to in Chapter 5, §1, second paragraph in the Swedish Investment Funds Act (2004:46),

 - · a financial index,

-- · interest rates.
+- · interest rates,

 - exchange rates, or

 - · foreign currencies.